akunaakwei/zig-abseil/README.md

 # abseil
-This is abseil packaged for the Zig build system.
+This is abseil packaged for the zig build system.